etienne6/csci3230u_FinalProj/README.md

 - 404 page added, need to include in right location for route to be effective.
 - Add an error message on add-content page that we cannot submit an empty content page
-- move submit button to the right most for add content page
 - clean up code

+optional:

-- add contents to db and push to this repo
+- add photos to each article

+Login as:

+username: rfortier
+password: widnsor

+to run, first run the mongodb server:

+mongod --dbpath data/db

+then on a different terminal: nodemon app.js